At the President’s Side

 Share:

 At the 1980 Democratic National Convention in New York City, Marc Kaplan was overseeing credentialing to determine who was allowed inside Madison Square Garden when he got a phone call from the White House.
-President Jimmy Carter was at the convention hotel across the street and, as the advance person for the event, Kaplan, at 22 years old, was responsible for the logistics of getting the president down to his motorcade safely.
+President Jimmy Carter was going to the convention hotel across the street and Kaplan, at 22 years old, was asked if he wanted to be the advance person, meaning that among other duties, he’d be responsible for the logistics of getting the president down to his motorcade safely.

 “I had Secret Service figured out—had everybody ready to go,” Kaplan says.
 “We had it down to a minute, because you have to stop the traffic in New York.
 You’ve got to be precise.